Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-If I had to choose my top 5 favorite no-bake desserts, brown butter Rice Krispies would be on the list for sure.
-They’re chewy and marshmallowy just like traditional rice treats but it’s the addition of brown butter with its signature nutty flavor and darker color that takes it to new heights.
+• Flavorful.
+They’re chewy and marshmallowy just like the traditional treat but the addition of brown butter with its signature nutty flavor takes these to new heights.

 The ingredients for brown butter rice Krispie treats.